-2 South stroke team support stroke awareness month9th May 2023
+2 South stroke team support stroke awareness month

 As May is National Stroke Awareness month, the dedicated team of 2 South Stroke in Craigavon Area Hospital have decided to run a series of awareness and fundraising events throughout the month.

 2 South Stroke multidisciplinary team are an exceptionally hard working team and work tirelessly to deliver high quality, safe and person-centred care, to the many people who suffer from Strokes and TIAs within NI.

 Hannah Thompson, 2 South Staff Nurse, said that colleagues from across the stroke service are committed to provide the best possible care for their patients who have been affected by stroke.